 1. Who has to file GST Return?

 Every entity registered under GST will have to file a GST Return.
-A nil return has to be filed even if no purchase sales activity has been carried out during the return period.
+A Nil return has to be filed even if no purchase-sales activities have been carried out during the return period.

 2. What is the periodicity of filing return?

-If the return is not filed within the due date then the tax payer is penalized with late fee of Rs 100 per day upto a maximum of Rs.
-5000/-
+If the return is not filed within the due date then the taxpayer is penalized with a late fee of Rs.
+100 per day up to a maximum of Rs.
+5000/-.

 4. Do different return forms have to be filed for CGST, SGST, IGST?